-Although we mentioned losing consciousness in the heatstroke section, still, too much humidity in the air can cause your body to lose salts fast.
+Although we mentioned losing consciousness in the heatstroke section, too much humidity in the air can cause your body to lose salt quickly.

 Because of the relationship between high humidity and high temperature, most people who live in humid places such as Seattle always ask how high or low humidity affects the body.

-Here is more clarifications on the most frequently asked questions:
+Here are more clarifications on the most frequently asked questions:

 What is the disadvantage of high humidity?

-It can cause lethargy, unconsciousness, heat exhaustion, muscle cramps and hyperthermia where the body overheats and loses water and salts.
+It can cause lethargy, unconsciousness, heat exhaustion, muscle cramps, and hyperthermia, where the body overheats and loses water and salt.

 Is high humidity good for health?

 Many things happen.
-First, your body experience high temperatures and it sweats excessively, therefore losing a lot of water and salt.
+First, your body experiences high temperatures, and it sweats excessively, therefore losing a lot of water and salt.
 Eventually, you will experience overheating or hyperthermia.

 Secondly, your indoor items will be affected.
-The furniture, paintings, books, carpets and clothing can sustain damage.
+Furniture, paintings, books, carpets, and clothing can sustain damage.

 Thirdly, you will start to see the symptoms of mold in your house.